The Cause for Sainthood

 After his death, the fame of Fr.
 Solanus continued to spread and many people visited his simple grave in the Friars’ Cemetery.
 Three years after his death many friends formed the Fr.
 Solanus Guild to preserve his memory and ideals.
 The Guild sparked the movement to present Fr.
 Solanus as a candidate for Sainthood.

 Fr.
-Solanus has achieved the first two stages in the Steps Toward Sainthood: Servant of God, then the title of Venerable which was bestowed July 11, 1995.
-Next is beatification where Venerable Solanus would earn the title of Blessed after approval of a true miracle.
-We are working with our superiors in Rome on a few cases that have potential.
-One in particular looks hopeful, but there is nothing official to report.
+Solanus has achieved the first three stages in the Steps Toward Sainthood: Servant of God, then the title of Venerable which was bestowed July 11, 1995.
+On May 4, 2017, Pope Francis announced the next step, Beatification, where Venerable Solanus will earn the title of Blessed.
+The Cause can then advance to the next step, canonization, after approval of a second true miracle.
 The process is lengthy and complex, so we honor it by our patience and diligent prayers for those in Rome making the decisions.